Northwest Side Historic District

 The Northwest Side Historic District is residential district in central Stoughton, Wisconsin, United States with 251 contributing homes built from 1854 to 1930.
-In 1998 the neighborhood was listed on the National Register of Historic Places.
+In 1998, the neighborhood was listed on the National Register of Historic Places.

 Settlement of Stoughton began in 1847, when Luke Stoughton, an immigrant from Vermont, bought 800 acres along the Catfish River, built a sawmill there, and platted a town.
 Part of that original plat overlaps the southeast part of the historic district described in this article.
 The town grew, especially when the Milwaukee and Mississippi Railroad built a line into town in 1853.
 The big cash crop in the area shifted from wheat 1850s to tobacco by the 1860s.
 Wagon-building became an important industry in the 1860s.
 The village incorporated in 1868, with about 950 people.
-The early population of the town was largely Yankees, but Norwegian immigrants began to pour in in the 1870s.
+The early population of the town was largely Yankees, but Norwegian immigrants began to arrive in the 1870s.
 By 1900 about 75% of the population had Norwegian roots and the town was known as "Little Norway."

 The district was added to the State Register of Historic Places in 1997 and to the National Register of Historic Places March 5, 1998.
 It is roughly bounded by Van Buren Street on the west, Clyde Street on the north, Grant Street and the Yahara River on the east, and Main Street on the south.

 Here are some interesting examples of different styles of houses in the district, in roughly the order built: